-At the beginning of the XNUMXth century, two types of ships began to develop in the navies of the leading countries of the world: surface ships (NK) and submarines (PL), the design and tactics of which were radically different.
-However, before the appearance of submarines with a nuclear power plant (NPP), submarines could be called rather submarine, because the imperfection of electric batteries of that time did not allow for a long time to be above the water.
-Even the invention of the snorkel solved the problem only partially, since the submarines of that time were still attached to the surface of the water.
+At the beginning of the XNUMXth century in the naval fleets leading countries of the world began to develop two types of ships: surface ships (NK) and submarines (PL), the design and tactics of which were radically different.
+However, before the appearance of submarines with a nuclear power plant (NPP), submarines could be called rather underwater surface, since the imperfection of the electric batteries of that time did not allow them to stay above water for a long time.
+Even the invention of the snorkel only partially solved the problem, since the submarines of that time were still tied to the surface of the water.

 1900 French boat Narwhal.
 The submarine used a steam engine to move on the surface and electric motors recharged from the steam installation to move under water

 Nevertheless, finding the submarine at the interface between the two media was not an end in itself, but a necessary measure, and in the future, as technology improved, submarines began to be under water most of the time.
 The appearance of nuclear power plants provided the submarines with almost the time spent under water, limited more by the endurance of crews than by technical barriers.

 Since in the first half of the XNUMXth century, submarines spent most of the time moving above the surface, with short-term dives to carry out an attack on the target or to avoid a strike, the submarine hulls of those times had a nose-tip construction with a pointed nose, optimized for better seaworthiness.
 As submarines spent more and more time under water, the form of their hull more and more departed from the form inherent in surface ships, acquiring characteristic drop-shaped outlines.

 Over time, there was practically nothing in common between surface ships and submarines.
 However, there were projects in which it was supposed to combine the advantages of surface ships and submarines.